Hank-Rutherford-Hill/Azure-mini-SOC/README.md

 ## Architecture After Hardening
 ![image](https://github.com/Hank-Rutherford-Hill/Azure-mini-SOC/assets/143474898/72eb8257-eecd-447e-b4fb-9b25b333628e)

 In the project's "AFTER" phase, the environment underwent hardening and security enhancements to meet the standards of NIST SP 800-53 Rev5 SC-7.
-The following measures were employed:
+Below are some of the measures employed:
-1. Network Security Groups (NSGs): We reinforced the NSGs by denying all inbound and outbound traffic, only allowing exceptions for specified public IP addresses needing virtual machine access.
+1. NSGs: We reinforced the NSGs by denying all inbound and outbound traffic, only allowing exceptions for specified public IP addresses needing virtual machine access.
 This measure guaranteed that only trusted, approved traffic accessed the virtual machines.
 2. Built-in Firewalls: We tailored Azure's innate firewalls on the virtual machines to fend off unauthorized access and shield the resources from potentially harmful connections.
 This adaptation narrowed down the rules for each virtual machine based on its service and roles, reducing the opportunities for malicious actors.
 3. Private Endpoints: For a more robust security layer for the Azure Key Vault and Storage Containers, we switched from Public Endpoints to Private Endpoints.
 This change made sure that these critical resources were only accessible within the virtual network, preventing exposure to the broader internet.